meleu/my-notes/vim.md

 The commands are usually composed of a verb and a noun.
 Example: `dw`, stands for delete a word.

-Tip: usually the same key used two times in a row applies the verb in the whole line.
+**Tip**: usually the same key used two times in a row applies the verb in the whole line.
 Examples: `dd` deletes the whole line, `cc` change the whole line.

 "Text Objects"